shauryadhadwal/the-burger-builder/README.md

 # The Burger Builder Project

 A demo project built using React/Redux.
 In this webapp you can build a custom burger and see prices, order, and view orders.
-Also, this aplication also supports Authentication.
+Also, this application also supports Authentication.

 ## Available Scripts